wonea/wonea.github.io/about.md

 <p class="message">
     <strong>Marty:</strong> "Wait a minute.
 Wait a minute.
 Doc, uh...
 Are you telling me that you built a time machine... out of a DeLorean?"

-    <strong>Doc: </strong>"Yes, the way I see it, if you're gonna build a time machine into a car, why not do it with some style?
+    <strong>Doc: </strong>"Yes, the way I see it, if you're gonna build a time machine into a car, why not do it with some style?" <em>Back To The Future 1985</em>
 </p>

 Have questions or just want to get in contact? [ask me on Twitter](https://twitter.com/wonea).